ATL64/ocr-pdf/README.md

 # ocr-pdf

 In this repo we have scripts to process pdf files using OCR (Optical Character Recognition) for german language characters.
-The goal is to process a PDF (one where you can't select the text), and obtain a text file with the contents of the pdf.
+The goal is to process a PDF -one where you can't select the text-, and obtain a text file with the contents of the pdf.

 It is mainly based on this post https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/